Mikefluff/twenty-mcp-server/README.md

 # Twenty MCP Server

 A Model Context Protocol (MCP) server that provides AI assistants with seamless integration to Twenty CRM.
-Supports both stdio and HTTP transport modes with a comprehensive set of CRM tools.
+Features 100% dynamic schema discovery with zero hardcode - automatically adapts to your custom fields and objects.

 ## Overview

-This server enables AI assistants to interact with Twenty CRM through the Model Context Protocol, providing real-time access to customer data, analytics, and CRM operations with intelligent search capabilities.
+This server enables AI assistants to interact with Twenty CRM through the Model Context Protocol, providing real-time access to customer data, analytics, and complete CRUD operations with dynamic schema discovery and intelligent search capabilities.

 ## Features